LangChainBook/LangChainBegginer/README.md

 # LangChain and RAG for Beginners

-This repository contains the code examples for the book "LangChain and RAG for Beginners: A Powerful Approach to Generative AI" by [Your Name].
+This repository contains the code examples for the book "LangChain and RAG for Beginners: A Powerful Approach to Generative AI" by Karel Hernandez Rodriguez.

 ## Book Information